Finerio-Connect/widget-ios/README.md

 ### Country

-You can configure the list of banks based on a country, the available countries are: Mexico, Colombia and Chile.
+You can configure the list of banks based on a country, the available countries are Mexico, Colombia, and Chile.
 The default country is Mexico (MX), you can do this to assign a country based on its codes (`MX, CO, CH`)
 ``` swift